-In this guide, the experts at Digital Marketing Jobs Board have put their heads together to predict those trends that will be making the biggest waves in the months ahead and help you focus your expertise on the most viable new opportunities.
+In this guide, the experts at Digital Marketing Jobs Board have put their heads together to predict those digital marketing trends that will be making the biggest waves in the months ahead and help you focus your expertise on the most viable new opportunities.

 Digital Marketing Trends vs. Tried and Tested Techniques

-We’ll pause quickly before we get into it because there is a caveat in that some approaches are proven to work, and it’s never a great idea to abandon everything you know about lead gen, consumer confidence, brand awareness, and positive exposure – new trends supplement your existing marketing strategies, rather than replacing them.
+We’ll pause quickly before we get into it because there is a caveat in that some approaches are proven to work, and it’s never a great idea to abandon everything you know about lead gen, consumer confidence, brand awareness, and positive exposure – new digital marketing trends supplement your existing marketing strategies, rather than replacing them.

 By embedding exciting new ventures or mediums into a data-driven marketing plan and content schedule, you can add something fresh, and ultra-engaging to your marketing, blending technical, experiential, and professional know-how with an open mind to trying new things.

-It’s also essential to reiterate that some emerging trends spark a flurry of activity and enthusiasm before dying out.
+It’s also essential to reiterate that some emerging digital marketing trends spark a flurry of activity and enthusiasm before dying out.
 Be cautious not to throw away anything that you know works well within your industry or sector but keep an eye out for those enhancements and upgrades that can have a tremendous influence on your metrics.